iodigital-com/io-technology/data/blog/take-control-over-your-ci-cd-process-with-github-actions-vercel.md

   VERCEL_PROJECT_ID: ${{ secrets.VERCEL_PROJECT_ID }}
 ```

-The only thing we have to do now is to create the repository secrets inside your Github Repo settings.
+The only thing we have to do now is to create the repository secrets inside your GitHub Repo settings.
 The instructions to

 1. Copy your [Vercel Access Token](https://vercel.com/guides/how-do-i-use-a-vercel-api-access-token)
 2. Install the [Vercel CLI](https://vercel.com/cli) locally in your repository and run `vercel login`
 3. Then run `vercel link` to create a new Vercel project or link an existing one
 4. The Vercel CLI now generated a`.vercel` folder, copy over the `projectId` and `orgId` from the `project.json`
-5. Add these values as new repository secrets in Github: `VERCEL_TOKEN`, `VERCEL_ORG_ID`, and `VERCEL_PROJECT_ID` as [secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets)
+5. Add these values as new repository secrets in GitHub: `VERCEL_TOKEN`, `VERCEL_ORG_ID`, and `VERCEL_PROJECT_ID` as [secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets)
-    1. Navigate to your Github Repository Settings Tab
+    1. Navigate to your GitHub Repository Settings Tab
     2. In the menu navigate to “Secrets and variables” —> “Actions”
     3. Click on the button “New repository secret” to add a new secret

 ## Implement the Deploy job

 Now that we have everything set up we can actually deploy our built application to Vercel.
-In order to do so we are going to create one last job in our Github Actions workflow file.
+In order to do so we are going to create one last job in our GitHub Actions workflow file.

 We are going to call this job “Deploy” and make it dependent on the three jobs we’ve defined before: `needs: [Lint, Test, Build]`.
 This means this job will only be executed when all three of the jobs succeed.